trinodb/trino/docs/src/main/sphinx/admin/resource-groups.rst

-The ``resource_groups`` table also contains an ``environment`` field which is matched with the value contained in the ``node.environment`` property in :ref:`node_properties`.
+The ``resource_groups`` table also contains an ``environment`` field which is matched with the value contained in the ``node.environment`` property in :ref:`node-properties`.
 This allows the resource group configuration for different Trino clusters to be stored in the same database if required.

 The configuration is reloaded from the database every second, and the changes